openid/connect/openid-4-vc-security-and-trust-1_0.md

 can be found in the Cross-Device Security BCP.

-## Security Requirement P-41
+## Security Requirement P-41 {#security-requirement-p-41}

 > The protocol must ensure that an attacker cannot successfully forward
-> an interaction between a Holder and a Verifier to a Verifier under his
+> an interaction between a Wallet and a Verifier to a Verifier under his
 > own control.

+A prerequisite for a successful attack of this kind is that the attacker has access to some messages between the Wallet and the Verifier.

+The attacker might have access to the authentication response.
+In this case, the attacker has access to the presentation contained in the VP Token.

+The attacker can now start an interaction with the Verifier under his control.
+The attacker can then send the presentation to the Verifier instead of a presentation created by his own Wallet.
+The Verifier would then accept the presentation and apply it to the session between the attacker and the Verifier.
+The attacker can now impersonate the End-User.

+This is prevented by the nonce contained in the authorization request and the presentation.
+The Verifier can verify that the nonce in the presentation matches the nonce in the authorization request.
+However, the Verifier must also check that the audience of the presentation matches the Verifier's identifier.
+Without this check, an attacker could convince the End-User to start a new, independent flow with a Verifier und the attacker's control and re-use the nonce from the original flow in the authentication request.
+By checking the audience, this attack is prevented.

+(In the same-device flow, the Verifier usually associates the attacker's session with the selected nonce.
+In the cross-device flow, the nonce might be used as the single identifier for the flow to which a presentation belongs.
+In both cases, a nonce that is not the nonce the Verifier selected for the flow with the attacker would not work.)

 -> Injection
 -> MITM?

-## Security Requirement P-50
+## Security Requirement P-50 {#security-requirement-p-50}

 > The protocol must ensure that third parties cannot interfere with the
 > binding process.

+**TODO** Is the Wallet-provided nonce required?

 -> MITM?
 -> Redirect URIs?

-## Security/Privacy Requirement P-60
+## Security/Privacy Requirement P-60 {#security-privacy-requirement-p-60}

 > The protocol must ensure that during an interaction with a Verifier,
 > an attacker cannot exfiltrate PII.